kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 ### Troubleshooting

 ```
-* When ssh'ing to the GCP Compute VM Instance you may receive warnings or errors.
+* When ssh'ing to the GCP Compute VM Instance you may receive warnings.
 Remove the
 existing .ssh directory in your home directory should elimiate these warnings.

 ```